Get the newsletter.

 White Bean Chicken Chili: Prize-Winning Recipe

-This thick, hearty white bean chicken chili recipe is easy to make, tastes incredible, and is even better the next day.
-Here's the recipe that won me a family chili cook-off!
+This thick, hearty white bean chicken chili recipe is easy to make, tastes incredible, and freezes well.
+This favorite dinner comes loaded with tender chicken, green poblano peppers, white beans, and just the right spices.
+It's satisfying without feeling heavy.
+Here's the recipe that won my family chili cook-off!

 Prep Time15 minutes